home-assistant/home-assistant.io/source/_docs/tools/quick-bar.md

 In Developer Tools -> States, if you're trying to find "light.chandelier" you would have to type out a complete, exact substring to match it (e.g. "light.cha" or "chandel").

-But the Quick Open Dialog checks *each letter* of your filter, finding entities that contain those letters, _in that order_.
+But the Quick Bar checks *each letter* of your filter, finding entities that contain those letters, _in that order_.
 So, you can instead use "bits and pieces" of the entity id to narrow down matches more quickly (e.g. "ligcha", "ltlier", or "ltcdl").

 This is similar to many modern developer-based applications like Sublime, VSCode, Chrome Developer Tools and GitHub file search do "quick file filter" searches.